laurho/codeu_project_2017/README.md

   ```
   mvn exec:java -Dexec.args="localhost@2000" -Dexec.mainClass="com.codeu.WebClientMain"
   ```
+  It should then start running on port specified, with additional resources running on port 8080 (this port number can be changed programatically, but if it is be sure to also change it in ./codeu_angular_client/src/app/appSettings.ts )

 To run the commandline client, run the following in the terminal (the arguments are: 'localhost@<Server's Port>'):